fl1wiki-mrteel/FlightOneWiki/Features/Filters/README.md

 Set your filter Hz and set how much it should filter with "Dynamic filter scale"  default is 80.

 ### AA / Anti Aliasing
+Used for noisy builds, can help remove some of the last noise

+Available values:
+- Dynamic AA: Enabled/Disabled
-Available in off, low, mid, high
+- AA Strength: off, low, mid, high